avivasolutionsnl/Pensum-extractor/README.md

 #### Probability strategy
 For generating the scenarios multiple options can be provided.
 By default Google Analytics (without custom dimensions) and the *probability* method is used.
 The *probability* method models the likelihood that a certain page is visited.
 To determine the probability that a user visits another page, it simply divides the number of times a next page is visited by the total outgoing visits.

-The *probability* method does not take previously visited pages into account and thus will this method give one scenario.
-Not taking the full visit path into account might lead to inaccurate results.
-In case this concerns you, consider using the (more complex) exact strategy.
+The *probability* method does not take previously visited pages into account which results in always outputting a single scenario.
+Note that not taking the full visit path into account might lead to inaccurate results.
+In case this is not accurate enough for your situation, consider using the (more complex) exact strategy.

 #### Exact strategy
 The exact method takes the complete path of a visitor into account to calculate the probability of visiting a next page.